sirkibsirkib/python_tut/tasks/task2_piglatin/prompt.md

 Write a script that will listen for a user's input.
 The user will give some word.
 The program would then print the 'pig latin' form of that input.
 The program doesn't need to provide any kind of prompt

-Pig latin is an operation on a string, whereby the last letter is moved to the front, and the end is appended with '-ay'.
+Pig latin is an operation on a string, whereby the last letter is moved to the front, and the end is appended with -'ay'.
 More formally, it is given as:

 *x<sub>1</sub>x<sub>2</sub>...x<sub>n-1</sub>x<sub>n</sub>* =>  *x<sub>n</sub>x<sub>1</sub>x<sub>2</sub>...x<sub>n-1</sub>* ay